Esri/cityengine/_plugins/palladio.md

-  - title: CityEngine Material Handling (MANTRA)
+  - title: CityEngine material handling for the Mantra renderer
     text: This example shows how to use the generated CityEngine material attributes with Mantra.</br></br>Downloads&colon;

     files: